-As we currently rely upon a single supplier for the development and manufacture of our product candidates, we are taking steps to build redundancy into our supply chain.
-In connection with those efforts, we are currently undertaking a technology transfer of certain drug product related to our VRDN-001 program from one manufacturer to another.
-If we encounter any material problems in connection with that process, we may be delayed in the development of our product candidates, including VRDN-001, and our business could be harmed.
+As we currently rely upon single suppliers for the development and manufacture of our product candidates, we are taking steps to build redundancy into our supply chain.
+In connection with those efforts, we are currently evaluating options and taking steps to establish the development and/or manufacture of our product candidates at new manufacturers.
+If we encounter any material problems in connection with that process, we may be delayed in the development or commercialization of our product candidates, including veligrotug, and our business could be harmed.

-The manufacture of drug products, including combination products that comprise a drug product and a device, is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques, process controls and product testing methods.
+The manufacture of drug products, including combination products that comprise a biological drug product and a device, is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques, process controls and product testing methods.
 Manufacturers of medical products often encounter difficulties in production, particularly in scaling up and validating initial production and absence of contamination.
 These problems include difficulties with raw material supply, production costs and yields, quality control, stability of the product, quality assurance testing, operator error, shortages of qualified personnel, logistical problems or delays encountered when using multiple sites for manufacturing and testing, as well as compliance with strictly enforced federal, state, and foreign regulations.
-These problems may be more likely, or worse, in cases where the products candidates being manufactured are drug-device combination products, like certain of our product candidates, due to the increased complexity in their manufacture and associated supply chain.
+These problems may be more likely, or worse, in cases where the products candidates being manufactured are combination products, like certain of our product candidates, due to the increased complexity in their manufacture and associated supply chain.
 Furthermore, if contaminants are discovered in our supply of our product candidates or in the manufacturing facilities, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
 We cannot be assured that any stability issue or other issues relating to the manufacture of our product candidates will not occur in the future.
 Additionally, our manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes, shortages, including from the effects of health emergencies (such as novel viruses or pandemics) and natural disasters, or unstable political environments.
 If our manufacturers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, our ability to provide our product candidates to patients or subjects in clinical trials would be jeopardized.
 Any delay or interruption in the supply of clinical trial supplies could delay the initiation or completion of clinical trials, increase the costs associated with initiating or maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.